What is an L&I Settlement?

 L&I PPD settlement amounts are awarded at claim closure.

-• Larger Settlements – If the award exceeds more than three times the state’s average monthly wage at the date of injury, a down payment of that amount is made.
-The balance of the award is paid in monthly installments equal to the worker’s monthly time-loss compensation (at the time of closure).
+- Larger Settlements – If the award exceeds more than three times the state’s average monthly wage at the date of injury, a down payment of that amount is made.
+The award balance is paid in monthly installments.
+That installment amount equals the worker’s monthly time-loss compensation at claim closure.

-There are many other L&I benefits which are not settlements.
-Here is my list of the most important benefits.
+There are many other L&I benefits that are not settlements.
+Here is a list of the most important benefits.
 Get the benefits you deserve while your claim is open L&I Benefits Summary

 Can I Reopen After a Settlement?

-Yes you can reopen your claim closure if you have a worsening of your medical condition.
-For deadlines and other considerations see Reopening your claim
+Yes, you can reopen your claim after closure if your medical condition worsens.
+For deadlines and other considerations, see Reopening your claim

 Do something about it.
-You can do it yourself, How To Disagree With An L&I Decision, or you can get a lawyer.
-If you want to talk to a lawyer Contact us, and don’t wait until its too late.
-There is a 60 day deadline to protest or appeal the order setting your PPD and closing your claim.
+You can do it yourself, How To Disagree With An L&I Decision, or you can get legal representation.
+If you want to talk to a lawyer, contact us.
+Don’t wait until it’s too late.
+There is a 60-day deadline to protest or appeal the order setting your PPD and closing your claim.
 Don’t miss your deadline to protest or appeal.

 What is the Permanent Partial Disability Settlement Calculator?